queer-community-allies/queer-community-allies/resources/index.md

 ## 🏳️‍🌈 Nearby Workplaces for Teens

-List under construction
+List under construction...
+Do you know of some teen queer-affirming workplaces in north Utah County or south Salt Lake County?

 ## 🏳️‍🌈 Nearby Teams, Hobby & Interest Groups, and Hangout Spots for Teens

-List under construction
+List under construction...
+Do you know of some teen queer-affirming groups or spots in north Utah County or south Salt Lake County?

 - [Rainbow Mutual](http://www.rainbowmutual.org)
 - [Third Space Studios (Provo)](https://www.facebook.com/thirdspaceprovo/)